#Participatory Approach #Equal Opportunity #Soil Erosion

 To maximise villager’s opportunity for participation in training, all COVAMS training courses were held in villages.
 COVAMS trainings were opened to everyone, even mothers with their babies and elders.
 Then, the training could be repeated as long as there was demand on the ground.
 Technical follow up was easy as local lecturers, extension officers, or resource persons were utilised.
 Overall, the COVAMS’s trainings were organised based on the following five simple principles of PRRIE to assure equal opportunity for all while realising high-cost effectiveness.

-On top of that, COVAMS provided various knowledge and skills including land conservation, re-afforestation, natural regeneration, bee keeping, and vegetable growing for villagers through the conduct of training courses; but no inputs were given.
+On top of that, COVAMS provided various knowledge and skills including soil conservation, as well as galley controlling, soil conservation agriculture, and tree growing for villagers through the conduct of training courses; but no inputs were given.
 COVAMS only provided the villagers with necessary materials for practice purpose of training.
 There was no allowance or lunch provision, nor soft drinks given.

 3. Institutionalisation of Catchment Management Through Farmers’ Activities